 Madison News • Monaray Powers

-Sympathy is extended to the family of Mark Simpson who died suddenly last week.
+Sympathy is also extended to the family of Claudella Conner who died recently.

 I wish a “Happy Birthday” to my two sisters, Robin Benkoski on May 30 and Glenda Nelms on June 6.

 Dusty Adams spent a few days in Fitzgerald visiting his son Austin and daughter Kayla.
 While there they celebrated Austin’s birthday.

 Sympathy is extended to Joe Hensler and Paul Hensler in the death of their sister Euberta Malcom of Monroe last week.

 Printed in the June 7, 2012 edition